The following article is posted with permission from the Tick-Borne Disease Alliance.

 While the latest statistics about Lyme and tick-borne diseases can be disturbing, says Oley, these simple outdoor and indoor measures can provide added protection against these diseases.

 The Tick-Borne Disease Alliance is dedicated to raising awareness, supporting research and promoting advocacy to find a cure for tick-borne diseases, including Lyme.
 As part of its efforts to raise funds to support much-needed research, TBDA will embark on a quest to develop a diagnostic tool as a first step toward eradicating the diseases.
 Working with others in the tick-borne disease community nationwide, TBDA seeks to raise public awareness through education and create a unified voice for advocacy regarding the current epidemic in order to make a real difference.
-For more information about TBDA, Lyme and tick-borne diseases, and prevention and protection, visit www.TBDAlliance.org.
-Follow the organization on Facebook at and on Twitter.
+Follow the TBDA on Facebook at and on Twitter.